organizejs/gradient/README.md

 This page goes over how you would deploy to AWS EBS.
 (As of 01/01/18) Gradient is deployed on AWS EBS on three environments: Production, Staging, and Devenv.

 ## Deployment (to EBS)
+1. Install the EB CLI

-1. Download your AWS security credentials from the AWS console (this will require having an IAM user designated by the account owner) - [more information here](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html)
+2. Download your AWS security credentials from the AWS console (this will require having an IAM user designated by the account owner) - [more information here](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html)

-2. In ~/.aws create a file titled: 'config'
+3. In ~/.aws create a file titled: 'config'
 ```sh
 touch ~/.aws/config
 ```